German parliament condemns 'anti-Semitic' BDS movement | DW | 17.05.2019

 A cross-party alliance in the German parliament on Friday passed a resolution condemning the Boycott, Divestment, Sanctions (BDS) campaign, and cutting off funding to any organizations that "actively support" the BDS movement.

-BDS seeks to financially pressure Israel into ending the occupation of the Palestinian Territories and allow full equality for its Arab-Palestinian citizens.
+BDS seeks to financially pressure Israel into ending the occupation of the Palestinian territories and allowing full equality for its Arab-Palestinian citizens.
 Its third key demand, to grant the right of Palestinian refugees from 1948 to return to Israel, is controversial, since some argue that it threatens the state's right to exist.
 The movement, founded in 2005, is supported by over 170 pro-Palestinian organizations.

 Read more: Israel and BDS: Controversial boycott divides the West